 Located at the end of a long gravel road on the beautiful fjord of Skagafjörður, just 25 mi (40 km) north of the Ring Road past the towns of Varmahlið and Sauðárkrókur, this 106 Fahrenheit (41 Celsius) pool comes with a friend: Earl’s Pool.
-Earl's Pool is a bigger and sometimes even hotter pool, is right beside Grettislaug with a direct access to the Atlantic Ocean for anyone who fancies a little colder dip.
+Earl's Pool is a bigger and sometimes even hotter pool, and its right beside Grettislaug with a direct access to the Atlantic Ocean for anyone who fancies a little colder dip.

 Loving my time in the pool, I’m sitting on the underwater stone bench, dreaming away, hearing the ocean nearby with the waves calmly strolling ashore.
 I’m thinking about the crisp autumn air and how winter seems to be arriving early this year.
 There’s no wind today, everything is really calm.
 I love coming here after mid September when the nearby camping ground has closed its doors for the season and there’s hardly anyone ever in the pools.